Consumer Reports , Best Protective Gear for Roller Skating

 Comparison by age grouping

 Overall, skaters aged xx-34 years were more likely to wear PPE than other historic period groups (Figure v).
-Nearly three-quarters of skaters aged from 20 to 34 years (72.7%) wore at to the lowest degree one item of PPE, whereas younger skaters were less likely to wear any PPE (less than or equal to 9 years, 19.0%; 10-14 years, 21.0%; fifteen-xix years, 38%).
+Nearly three-quarters of skaters aged from 20 to 34 years (72.7%) wore at to the lowest degree one item of PPE, whereas younger skaters were less likely to wear any PPE ( 9 years, 19.0%; 10-14 years, 21.0%; fifteen-xix years, 38%).

 Wrist guard (71.four%), knee joint pad (44.ii%) and elbow pad (19.five%) use was highest among 20 to 34 year olds (Figure five).
 Helmet utilize was more often than not depression for all historic period groups.
 Heel brake presence was lowest in the 15-19 years age group (46.3%) and highest amongst 0-9 year olds (88.3%).